-National Smart Managed Motorways Program
+National Smart Managed Motorways Programme

-The objective of the Program is to deliver more efficient motorways through the application of smart infrastructure technologies to improve real-time management of major motorways.
+The objective of the Programme is to deliver more efficient motorways through the application of smart infrastructure technologies to improve real-time management of major motorways.
 This includes reducing congestion and improving the management of traffic demand in major cities.

 Projects will investigate and implement innovative technology-based solutions including data collection sensors, variable speed limits and message signs, and ramp metering.